vmstan/gravity-sync/README.md

 ## Updates

-If you do a `git pull` while in the `gravity-sync` directory you should be able to levegage git to update to the latest copy of the script.
-Your changes to the .conf file, logs and backups should be uneffected by this.
+If you installed via Option 1, just do a `git pull` while in the `gravity-sync` directory on your server and you should be  update to the latest copy of the script.
+Your changes to the .conf file, logs and gravity.db backups should be uneffected by this update as they are ignored by git.

+If you installed via Option 2, overwrite the 'gravity-sync.sh' file with a newer version.

+With either version, you should review the contents of the example configuration file to make sure there are no new required settings.

 ## Automation